25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 15. Sahl’s Father Son Farm – Pestalozzi Ave, NJ

-Hayrides, pig races, kid’s activities, outdoor picnics, pony rides, corn maze exploration, and more are organized.
-The farm also arranges special events, birthday parties, field trips, etc. Sahl’s father’s farm is 0.6 mi (approx 15 minutes) from Pomona Golf & Country Club.
+The farm organizes hayrides, pig races, kids’ activities, outdoor picnics, pony rides, corn maze exploration, and more.
+It also arranges special events, birthday parties, field trips, etc.

 Address: 420 W Pestalozzi Ave, Egg Harbor City, NJ 08215, United States